Wrongful Death Lawyer

-We realize you might not want to talk to an attorney.
+We realize you might not want to talk to a wrongful death attorney.
 You may want to handle a wrongful death claim on your own.
 Many families, however, find strength when they have reliable legal guidance and support.
-With the amount of resources at stake in many wrongful death claims, you may be faced with a difficult legal battle, one you don’t want to face alone.
+With the amount of resources at stake in many claims, you may be faced with a difficult legal battle, one you don't want to face alone.

 At the Law Offices of James Morris, we have extensive experience handling wrongful death claims in Buffalo and throughout New York.
 We understand that your family is going through a difficult time.
 Our experienced attorneys can walk you through every step of the process, including:

 After the loss of a loved one, especially a breadwinner, your family will need compensation.
 Unfortunately, to insurance companies, even a tragedy can become an opportunity to settle a claim for as little money as possible.
 They may try to ignore or downplay certain financial losses you're facing.
 They may even argue that your loved one was responsible for his or her own death.

 With help from our law firm, you won't have to accept those answers.
 Our legal team can thoroughly investigate the circumstances surrounding your loved one's death, find the responsible parties and hold them accountable.
 We'll listen to your side of the story with compassion, and we'll take a hard line in negotiations and litigation to make sure your family has all the resources needed to move on.